morrownr/USB-WiFi/home/Speed_Comparison_Test.md

 Client: Desktop i7 running kernel 6.1 (Xubuntu 22.10, iperf3 -c 192.168.1.1)
 ```

-The adapters and results are listed in order with fastest first.
+The adapters and results are sorted by their bitrate/ speed (fastest one at the top).

 -----

 ```
 WiFi Adapter: Comfast CF-951AX
-Capability: Wifi 6e - AXE3000
+Capability: Wifi 6E - AXE3000
 Chipset: mt7921au
 ID 0e8d:7961 MediaTek Inc. Wireless_Device
 Note: Do not take the inclusion of this specific adapter in this test as a